rubyjs/mini_racer/README.md

 MiniRacer provides a minimal two way bridge between the V8 JavaScript engine and Ruby.

 It was created as an alternative to the excellent [therubyracer](https://github.com/cowboyd/therubyracer).
 Unlike therubyracer, mini_racer only implements a minimal bridge.
-This reduces the surface area making upgrading v8 much simpler and exahustive testing simpler.
+This reduces the surface area making upgrading v8 much simpler and exhaustive testing simpler.

 MiniRacer has an adapter for [execjs](https://github.com/sstephenson/execjs) so it can be used directly with Rails projects to minify assets, run babel or compile CoffeeScript.